deanlandolt/bytespace/README.md

 // namespace can be any bytewise-serializable value var testDb = bytespace(appDb, new Date())

-// namespaces may also be mounted sublevel-style var subDb = testDb.subspace('another')
+// subspaces may also be mounted sublevel-style var subDb = testDb.sublevel('another')
 ```

 ## Rooted keypaths